 Background: Post-operative pancreatic fistula (POPF) can be life-threatening, and gadoxetic acid-enhanced MRI is routinely performed in patients undergoing pancreatic surgery.
 However, previous reports have not investigated if gadoxetic acid-enhanced MRI can be used to predict POPF risk.

 Objective: This study aims to explore if gadoxetic acid-enhanced MRI can predict pancreatic fibrosis and the need for POPF treatment before surgery.

-Method: We retrospectively analyzed gadoxetic acid-enhanced MR images from 142 patients who underwent pancreatic surgery between January 1, 2011, and April 30, 2018.
-Pre-dynamic signal intensity (SI) and values for portal, transitional, and hepatobiliary phase standardized based on pre-dynamic study values were analyzed.
+Methods: We retrospectively analyzed gadoxetic acid-enhanced MR images from 142 patients who underwent pancreatic surgery between January 1, 2011, and April 30, 2018.
+Pre-dynamic signal intensity (SI) and values for the portal, transitional, and hepatobiliary phase standardized based on pre-dynamic study values were analyzed.
 The diameter of the main pancreatic duct (DMPD) was measured, and the degree of pancreatic fibrosis was classified as F0 – F3.
 We defined POPF higher than grade B as significant.

-Department of Radiology, Tokyo Medical University, Department of Radiology, Tokyo Medical University, Department of Pathology, Saitama Medical University, Department of Gastrointestinal and Pediatric Surgery, Tokyo Medical University, Department of Radiology, Tokyo Medical University, Department of Anatomic Pathology, Tokyo Medical University
+Department of Radiology, Tokyo Medical University, Nishishinjuku, Shinjuku-ku, Tokyo, Department of Radiology, Tokyo Medical University, Nishishinjuku, Shinjuku-ku, Tokyo, Department of Pathology, Saitama Medical University, Tokyo, Department of Gastrointestinal and Pediatric Surgery, Tokyo Medical University, Tokyo, Department of Radiology, Tokyo Medical University, Nishishinjuku, Shinjuku-ku, Tokyo, Department of Anatomic Pathology, Tokyo Medical University, Tokyo